 Saving the Villa of the Mysteries (Pasquale Sorrentino) The stunning frescoes of the Villa of the Mysteries include one room with a painted frieze widely considered to depict an initiation rite into the cult of Dionysus, the god of wine, pictured at the center of this panel.
 The moment the Villa of the Mysteries was discovered in spring 1909, it was at risk.
 Once protected by a layer of at least 30 feet of the volcanic ash and soil that had fallen on Pompeii in A.D.
 79, the villa’s stunning decoration was immediately exposed to potential damage from the elements and earthquakes, one of which occurred a bit more than a month after excavations began.
 As each wheelbarrow of debris was removed, revealing columns, artifacts, mosaics, and frescoes, the threat increased.

-How many Greek legends were really true?
-The culture and legends of ancient Greece have a remarkably long legacy in the modern language of education, politics, philosophy, art and science.
-Classical references from thousands of years ago continue to appear.
-But what was the origin of some of these ideas?
-1. As Pompeii Crumbles...How will it be remembered?
+As Pompeii Crumbles...How will it be remembered?
 Posted on 12.
 Mar, 2014 by Brittany Britanniae in Roman culture The word Pompeii invokes various imagery and feelings within individuals.
 From some, it may simply be the name of “some old place” or be the title of their favorite song or movie.
 However, we all know (through research, study or school) that Pompeii was one of the great cities in Ancient Rome that was wiped out by a volcano.
 What most people don’t know (or don’t focus on) was the life of Pompeii before it was covered in ash.